jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ## Explanation

 - The structure is not as complicated as it looks.
-- Contractually there is a distinction between the *fund*, where the money is, and the *management company*, where the traaders and other staff are.
+- Contractually there is a distinction between the *fund*, where the money is, and the *management company*, where the traders and other staff are.
 - An investor in a hedge fund invests in a *feeder fund*, whose sole purpose in life is to invest in the *master fund* where the trading is done.
 - This structure is useful since it allows the manager to focus on running a single master fund while at the same time creating different investment products (the feeder funds) for different types of investors.
 - Typically US investors prefer a feeder func that is registered in the US, while non residents prefer an offshore feeder fund.